• Skip to primary navigation

 Is Confectioner’s Sugar Gluten Free?

-Today, we’re going to be answering the question: is confectioner’s sugar gluten-free?
-But first, let’s take a look at what it is – and then we can determine it’s suitability when following a gluten-free lifestyle.
+Is confectioner’s sugar gluten-free?
+Let’s take a look at what it is – and then we can determine it’s suitability when following a gluten-free lifestyle.

 What Is Confectioner’s Sugar?